ClassOrg-Data-Sci-2024/Computational-mapping-of-NURSE-vowels-in-NE/Method.md

 ## Statistical Analysis

-The raw files will be analyzed using Mixed effects regression with **tidyverse** and **lme4** to account for social variables that determine (or may contribute to) variation in Nigerian English NURSE vowels.
+The [raw files](https://github.com/ClassOrg-Data-Sci-2024/Sociophonetic-study-of-NURSE-vowels-in-Nigerian-English/tree/main/raw_Data) were analyzed using Mixed effects regression with **tidyverse** and **lme4** to account for linguistic, ethnic and social variables that determine (or may contribute to) variation in Nigerian English NURSE vowels.